How to reduce your carbon footprint: steps to fight climate change

 How to reduce the carbon footprint of your food

 From growing to transport, by the time food arrives on your plate, it’s already generated greenhouse gases.
 UK homes bin a colossal 4.5m tonnes of food a year, which could’ve been eaten, according to Waste and Resources Action Programme (WRAP).
-But luckily, there are simple ways to reduce food waste:
+But luckily, there are ways to reduce food waste:

-- Preserve: take a similar (but sweeter) route with jams and cordials
+- Preserve: take a similar (but sweeter) route with jams and cordials.

-- Freeze: you can freeze more things than you think – from bananas to butter
+- Freeze: you can freeze more things than you think – from bananas to butter.

-Less meat, more veg
+Less meat, more veg.
+That old chestnut.

 - Why not put vegetables centre stage?
 Take a leaf out of Elly Pear and Anna Jones’ recipe books, and make delicious mostly-plant-based meals at home.